top_heading

 Salat is the most important one of all the rites given by God as it is an opportunity for us to make direct contact with Him several times a day at specific times.
 The importance of Salat is stated in many verses of the Quran but the gist is found in the following verses:

-[20:14] Indeed Me, I am God; there is no other god beside I. So, you (Moses) shall worship Me and shall observe the Contact Prayers for My remembrance.
+[20:14] Indeed Me, I am God; there is no god except I. So, you (Moses) shall worship Me and shall establish the salat prayer for My remembrance.

-[29:45] You shall recite what is revealed to you of the scripture, and shall observe the Contact Prayer (Salat).
-Indeed, the Contact Prayer prohibits from the vice and the evil deeds.
-But the remembrance of God (through Salat) is the most important objective.
-God knows everything you do.
+[29:45] You shall recite what has been revealed to you of the scripture, and shall establish the salat prayer.
+Indeed, the salat prayer prevents from the evil behaviors and the evil deeds.
+But surely, remembering God is the greatest, while God knows what you all do.

-We are blessed to have both literary (logical) and mathematical proofs of the method of observing Salat along with what we must recite during Salat.
-Now it is our responsibility to reflect on each and every word that we recite to observe Salat so it must be observed being reverent to God as required by Him to be responded by Him as the Salat is the primary source of nourishment of our souls.
-Hence, the Salat must be observed as designed by God what He has taught us through His prophet Ibrahim who also implored Him to teach us these rites of region so we can fulfill our obligations as designed and given.
+We are blessed to have both literary (logical) and mathematical proofs of the method of observing Salat along with what we must recite during the salat prayer.
+Now it is our responsibility to reflect on each and every word that we recite to observe the prayer so it must be observed being reverent to God as He has made it required to be responded by Him as the Salat is the primary source of nourishment of our souls.
+Hence, the Salat must be observed as designed by God what He has taught us through His prophet Ibrahim who had implored Him to teach us these rites of region so we can fulfill our obligations as designed and given.

-[23:1-2] Certainly, has succeeded the believers are those – they are humbles during their Salat Prayers (salatihim).
+[23:1-2] Certainly, has succeeded the believers are those – they are humbles during their salat prayers.

 What we recite during Salat is composed of 7 components, 50 words and 228 letters.
 Let us consider all these elements so we can realize the relationship of the 7 components and can observe Salat reflecting on each and every element: